 What Is Airway Orthodontics?
 Signs Your Child May Need More Than Straight Teeth

 When most people think about orthodontics, they think about straight teeth.
-Maybe braces, maybe Invisalign — a cosmetic fix for a crooked smile.
+Maybe braces, maybe Invisalign.
+A cosmetic fix for a crooked smile.

 But orthodontics has always been about much more than that.
 The position of your child's teeth and jaw affects how they breathe, how they sleep, how their face develops, and how they feel every single day.
 And for a growing number of families, that connection is exactly why they find their way to us.